ntlinh16/cloudal/examples/configuration/elmerfs_g5k/README.md

 ## Introduction

 This example implements a provisioning process based on the required infrastructure, it deploys a Kubernetes cluster, and then deploys AntidoteDB clusters using Kubernetes.
 After that, `elmerfs` is installed on hosts that run AntidoteDB instances.
-The infrastructure is shown in the following Figure:

 ## How to run the deployment script